sagemath/trac_to_gh/Issue 8909.md

 # Issue 8909: Coercion from Gap to cyclotomic fields; usage of GAP to improve computation of invariant rings

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8909

 Original creator: SimonKing